moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 A new repository under moja global is generated from the template repository `Import-me`_.
-This ensures that the start-up files for a standard moja global repo is already included in the new repository and the commit history also remains clean.
+This ensures that the start-up files for a standard moja global repo are already included in the new repository and the commit history also remains clean.

 Follow these steps to generate your new repository from Template